Ductile fracture in functionally graded materials: Insight into crack behavior within the gradient interface

+Here, we discuss the results of a parametrization study on the gradation.
+We modified two parameters - the angle $\theta$ with which the crack approaches the gradient and the width of the gradient region $W$.
+We investigated three angles, $\theta = 18^\circ$ (low), $\theta= 45^\circ$ (medium), and $\theta = 72^\circ$ (high), and four widths of the gradient, $W/L = 1/6,\, 1/3\, 1$, and $2$.
+As mentioned previously, we observed three behaviors in crack propagation: crack deflection, continued propagation, and arrest.
+Across our parameter space, we observed deflection in two simulations, continued propagation in eight simulations, and arresting behavior in two simulations.

+The grouping of these behaviors, and the conditions which lead to each crack propagation condition, is represented graphically in Figure \ref{fig:ColoredGraph}.
+There are three separated regimes for crack behavior, and these regimes are defined and separated only by material geometry.

-It is clearly seen there is more variance in crack propagation for narrow gradients.
-Three representative cases of the three behaviors in crack propagation are shown below.
-Figure \ref{fig:22} corresponds to a 45 degree gradient with a width 1/3rd the width of the domain, Figure \ref{fig:24} corresponds to a 72 degree gradient with a width 1/3rd the width of the domain, and Figure \ref{fig:13} corresponds to a 18 degree gradient with a width 1/6th the width of the domain.
+In our study of the parameter space, we found substantially more variance in crack propagation for narrow gradients.
+Three representative cases of the behaviors in crack propagation are in Figure \ref{fig:PossibleBehavior}.
+Figure \ref{fig:22} corresponds to $\theta=45^\circ$ gradient with $W/L = 1/3$, Figure \ref{fig:24} corresponds to a $\theta=72^\circ$ with $W/L = 1/3$, and Figure \ref{fig:13} corresponds to $\theta = 18^\circ$ with $W/L = 1/6$.